Women’s hockey trending after NHL all-star skills event - Williams Lake Tribune

 Johnston, from Sudbury, Ont., held her own demonstrating the tricky puck control drill that gave Vancouver Canucks centre Elias Pettersson trouble.

-“Performance sent a message,” former Canadian women’s team captain Cassie Campbell-Pascall told The Canadian Press on Monday.
+“Performance sent a message,” former Canadian women’s team captain Cassie Campbell-Pascall told The Canadian Press this week.
 “That to me was what was so powerful.

 “What they showed is what we’ve known all along is that they’re skilled, fast, strong and dedicated.
 For whatever reason, a lot of people were still shocked.